 Please note that international transactions can take up to 5 business days before they are settled in our account.

-If the Buyer defaults in payment of any monies owing to the Seller, the Buyer must pay to the Seller compounding interest on all outstanding amounts at a rate of 1.5% per month or the maximum provided by law for invoice amounts that are past due, accruing from the date of default until the Seller receives payment.
-In addition, if payment is overdue the Seller may cancel or suspend dispatch of wines on reservation for the Buyer.
+If the Buyer defaults in payment of any monies owing to the Seller, the Buyer must pay to the Seller compounding interest on all outstanding amounts at a rate of 1.5% per month (calculated daily) or the maximum permitted by law (whichever is lower) for invoice amounts that are past due, accruing from the date of default until the Seller receives payment.
+In addition, if payment is overdue the Seller may cancel or suspend dispatch of wines on reservation for the Buyer until all amounts due to the Seller have been paid.

 Wine Draw-downs: Draw-down periods for annual supply programs are as follows: